MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

     - To create a new Log Analytics workspace: Select **Create new workspace**, and on the **Log analytics workspace** blade, supply the requested information.

     - To use an existing Log Analytics workspace: Select the workspace from the list.

     If you need help with creating the Log Analytics workspace, see [Create a Log Analytics workspace in the Azure portal](https://docs.microsoft.com/azure/log-analytics/log-analytics-quick-create-workspace).

+4. If you have Azure Information Protection clients (classic), consider whether to select the checkbox **Enable deeper analytics into your sensitive data**.
+For more information about this setting, see the [Content matches for deeper analysis](#content-matches-for-deeper-analysis) section on this page.

+5. Select **OK**.

-When the workspace is configured, do the following if you publish sensitivity labels in one of the following management centers: Office 365 Security & Compliance Center, Microsoft 365 security center, Microsoft 365 compliance center:
+After the workspace is configured, do the following if you publish sensitivity labels in one of the following management centers: Office 365 Security & Compliance Center, Microsoft 365 security center, Microsoft 365 compliance center:

 - In the Azure portal go to **Azure Information Protection** > **Manage** > **Unified labeling**, and select **Publish**.